Why Data Backup is Essential

-Next day was the same story – she could receive emails but not send them.
-After another 3 hours of troubleshooting with the hosting company, she was told to implement a double authenticity application from Microsoft.
+The next day was the same story – she could receive emails but not send them.
+After another three hours of troubleshooting with the hosting company, she was told to implement a double authenticity application from Microsoft.
 She does this.

-Nor was it forthcoming the day after.
+The next day came and Jenny did not receive a call back.
+Or the day after that.
 Or the day after that.
 In fact, Jenny didn’t receive a reply from Microsoft until a full 10 days after losing access to her account.
 On that day, after spending five hours on the phone with a technician, she was finally told that she needed to write a letter to the compliance board at Microsoft explaining the incident and asking to have her account reinstated.

-Six days later, and Microsoft still hadn’t replied.
-She still wasn’t able to reply directly to emails, teleconference with anyone, or schedule meetings efficiently.
+Six days later, Jenny still wasn’t able to reply directly to emails, video conference with anyone, or schedule meetings efficiently.
 Her business was in freefall.

 Finally, after calling Microsoft and begging for help, the company replied to her.
 It was now 22 days after losing her account.
 Although her account was reinstated, she was warned that one more compromise might result in her account being terminated for good.

-In the meantime, her attacker had full access to her contact list, which now may be vulnerable to further attacks.
-In the meantime, Jenny still gets phishing emails – and if she or any of her employees click on one of them again, the whole nightmare will repeat itself.
+In the meantime, her attacker had full access to her contact list, which could be vulnerable to further attacks.
+In the meantime, Jenny was still getting phishing emails – and if she or any of her employees clicked on one of them again, the whole nightmare would repeat itself.

 Telling phishing emails and phishing sites apart from legitimate equivalents is a masterclass in noticing little details.
 The takeaway from this is that you will be fooled – there are no exceptions.
 What’s more, antivirus and firewalls can’t stop this kind of attack.
 Instead of planning to avoid phishing emails, plan to be attacked instead.

 No business is ever safe from a cyber attack, but if you take the appropriate steps, you can save yourself from a lot of pain, hardship, and lost productivity.
-If you want to learn more, contact MicroTech Boise today.
+If you want to learn more, let's have a conversation.